I review digital products and companies claiming that they know how to help you to make money online.

 What is the Price of the Packages?

-The price ranges from $25 to $1,999 and the only way you can purchase these packages, is using a Bitcoin.
+The price ranges from $25 to $1,999 and the only way you can purchase these packages is by using a Bitcoin.

-There are no products nor courses you can purchase or take.
+There are no products or courses you can purchase or take.

 Let’s say you buy the Barrel 25 package and become an affiliate.